Thyroid hormone receptor: THRA gene mutation

 The THRA gene is located on chromosome 17.
 Not as much information is known about mutations to this gene because it is far less common than mutations to THRB.
 Unlike THRB mutations, THRA mutations do not disrupt the HPT axis.
 This can make TR-α resistance more difficult to diagnose because patients do not typically present with elevations in thyroid hormone concentration.
 Due to the high TR-α1 expression in the heart, the cardiovascular system is highly affected by this condition.
 Additionally, thyroid hormone plays an important role in bone development.
 Thus, patients with this condition have consistently presented with short stature.

 Symptoms

 Symptoms of thyroid hormone resistance syndrome can be similar to those seen in hypothyroidism.
 Hypothyroidism is a disease in which the thyroid does not produce enough thyroid hormone.
 Patients with this condition have also presented with symptoms similar to hyperthyroidism.
-In contrast to hypothyroidism, hyperthyroidismis a disease in which the thyroid produces too much thyroid hormone.
+In contrast to hypothyroidism, hyperthyroidism is a disease in which the thyroid produces too much thyroid hormone.
 Due to the large array of potential symptoms, this condition can be misleading and is often difficult for medical professionals to diagnose.

 Common symptoms of TR mutation include: